-12 Above n 8, at paras 25-27.
+&lt;sup>15 Above n 10, at paras 25-27.

-13 At para 684.
+&lt;sup>16 At para 684.

-14 At para 684.
+&lt;sup>17 At para 684.

-15 See the discussion of our decision to adopt of the 75th percentile for WACC in above n 8, at paras 1391-1492.
+&lt;sup>18 See the discussion of our decision to adopt of the 75th percentile for WACC in above n 10, at paras 1391-1492.

-- 2.9.1 Electricity lines services:16 Electricity lines services are defined in section 54C of the Act as meaning the conveyance of electricity by line in New Zealand and as including services performed by Transpower as system operator.17 Electricity lines services are provided by three groups of suppliers: - (A) Transpower which is subject to ID regulation and individual price-quality (IPP) regulation; - (B) sixteen non-exempt EDBs which are subject to ID regulation and DPP/CPP regulation;18 and - (C) thirteen exempt EDBs which are subject to ID regulation only.19 - 2.9.2 Gas pipeline services:20 Gas pipeline services means the conveyance of natural gas by pipeline and includes the assumption of responsibility for losses of natural gas.21 Small scale conveyance is excluded from the definition (and Part 4 regulation), as are gas pipelines listed in Schedule 6 of the Act.
+- 2.9.1 Electricity lines services: Electricity lines services are defined in section 54C of the Act as meaning the conveyance of electricity by line in New Zealand, including services performed by Transpower as system operator.
+Electricity lines services are provided by three groups of suppliers: - (A) Transpower which is subject to ID regulation and individual price-quality (IPP) regulation; - (B) sixteen non-exempt EDBs which are subject to ID regulation and DPP/CPP regulation; and - (C) thirteen exempt EDBs which are subject to ID regulation only. - 2.9.2 Gas pipeline services: Gas pipeline services means the conveyance of natural gas by pipeline and includes the assumption of responsibility for losses of natural gas.
+Small scale conveyance is excluded from the definition (and Part 4 regulation), as are gas pipelines listed in Schedule 6 of the Act.
 There are currently four regulated gas distribution businesses and one gas transmission business, which provide gas pipeline services as defined in section 55A and are accordingly subject to Part 4 regulation.
-All are subject to ID and DPP/CPP regulation. - 2.9.3 Suppliers of specified airport services:22 Specified airport services are defined in section 56A as meaning all the services supplied by Auckland International Airport Ltd, Wellington International Airport Ltd, and Christchurch International Airport Ltd in markets relating to airfield, aircraft, freight and specified passenger terminal activities.
+All are subject to ID and DPP/CPP regulation. - 2.9.3 Suppliers of specified airport services: Specified airport services are defined in section 56A as meaning all the services supplied by Auckland International Airport Ltd, Wellington International Airport Ltd, and Christchurch International Airport Ltd in markets relating to airfield, aircraft, freight and specified passenger terminal activities.
 These airports are subject to ID regulation only.